-Daniel Henderson was thrilled to join the faculty of BYU-Hawaii in 2016.
-Before moving to the islands, he taught at Harvard University for four years, where he was Lecturer on Music in Jazz Harmony and Jazz Improvisation.
-With a passion for creativity and excellence in jazz education, Daniel is an eight-time recipient of the Harvard University Certificate of Teaching Excellence, has been awarded grants from the Elson Family Foundation and the Harvard Provostial Fund for innovation in classroom teaching, and scored a perfect 5.0 on Harvard’s “Q” ratings in the categories "Overall Instructor: and “Overall Course" during his last year on the faculty, making him the highest-rated professor across the Harvard Campus.
-At the heart of Daniel’s teaching is his belief that intellectual rigor, a robust sense of humor, and a joyful pursuit of truth and beauty are essential elements in the ideal classroom.
+instrumental music area at BYU-Hawaii.
+Before moving to Hawaii, Daniel taught Jazz Harmony and Jazz Improvisation at Harvard University, where he was an 8-time recipient of the Harvard University Certificate of Teaching Excellence, was awarded grants from the Elson Family Foundation and the Harvard Provostial Fund for innovation in undergraduate education, and scored a perfect 5.0 out of 5 on Harvard’s “Q” rating system in both the “Overall Instructor” and “Overall Course” categories, making him the highest-rated teacher at all of Harvard during his last year on the faculty.
+At the heart of Daniel’s teaching is his belief that intellectual rigor, a sense of humor, and a love of truth and beauty are essential elements in the college classroom.

 Area of Expertise: